forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Textarea
 TK: image

 Multi-line text input.
-Displayed for *Front Matter value*s that are long strings.
+Displayed for *Front Matter values* that are long strings.
 For example, a page description.

 ```
 ---